themusiclab/language-experience-music/README.md

 # Language experience shapes music processing across 40 tonal, pitch-accented, and non-tonal languages

-This repository contains data and code for xx.
+This repository contains data and code for Liu, Hilton, Bergelson, & Mehr (2021).
 You can find the preprint at xx.
 The pre-registration is available at https://osf.io/xurdb.

 ## Anatomy of the repo

-`/writing` contains the manuscript and relevant files:

 - `tonelang.Rmd` contains the manuscript and all analyses.
 It also contains the code (commented out at the beginning) that generates the post-exclusion data, one-to-one matched data, and inverse probability weighted data from the pre-exclusion data.
 These generated datasets are read in directly into the manuscript from  `/data` due to the time and memory it takes for them to be generated.
 - `tonelang_table1.csv`: Table 1 in the manuscript